kolkhis/lac/src/contributing.md

     * [Create a Pull Request](#create-a-pull-request)

 ## Signing your Git Commits with SSH
+Signing GitHub commits helps ProLUG validate incoming commits from trusted, and serious contributors.
+It can be quite trivial to impersonate users on GitHub and it is in the best interest of those involved to observe this security practice.

 * Generate an SSH key pair if you don't have one:
   ```bash
   ssh-keygen -t ed25519